Objective: Explore how a game’s design choices and business model are intertwined

 For each game you select, answer the following questions:

-Does the game require Internet to function?
+Does the game require internet connectivity to function?
 In what way?

 If it doesn’t, you don’t have a live-service game.
 If it does, is the internet connection used merely to validate a purchase, or is there an assumption that the game’s content is constantly changing?
 Constantly changing content is a hallmark of live-service games.